Corporate governance is the system of rules, practices and processes by which U3O8 is directed and controlled.

 Board of Directors

-The Board of Directors of U3O8 Corp. (the “Board”) is comprised of six directors, five of whom are considered by the Board to be “independent” within the meaning of NI 58-101, thereby facilitating the Board’s exercise of independent supervision over management.
+The Board of Directors of U3O8 Corp. (the “Board”) is comprised of four directors, three of whom are considered by the Board to be “independent” within the meaning of NI 58-101, thereby facilitating the Board’s exercise of independent supervision over management.
 The basis for this determination is that, since the date of incorporation of the Corporation, none of the independent directors have worked for the Corporation, received remuneration from the Corporation or had material contracts with, or material interests in, the Corporation which could interfere with their ability to act with a view to the best interests of the Corporation.
-The following directors are considered by the Board to be independent: Dr Keith Barron and Messrs David Constable, David Franklin, Pablo Marcet, and David Marsh.
+The following directors are considered by the Board to be independent: Dr Keith Barron, Ms. Helen Molesworth and Dr. Scott Morrison.

 The Board has the following standing committees:

-- Audit Committee – David Franklin (Chair), David Constable and David Marsh;
+- Audit Committee – Scott Morrison (Chair), Helen Molesworth and Keith Barron

-- Compensation, Corporate Governance and Nominating Committee – members: Pablo Marcet (Chair), Keith Barron and David Constable; and
+- Compensation, Corporate Governance and Nominating Committee – Helen Molesworth (Chair), Keith Barron and Scott Morrison; and

-- Safety, Health, Environment, Community and Technical Committee – members: Keith Barron (Chair), David Marsh and Richard Spencer.
+- Safety, Health, Environment, Community and Technical Committee – members: Keith Barron (Chair), Scott Morrison and Helen Molesworth.

 Ethical Business Conduct